bcgov/NRPTI/angular/projects/common/src/app/search-filter-template/readme.md

 `name` is the name/label for the filter.
 This value will be displayed as the filters header title.
 If you do not want a header label to display, set this value to null or an empty string.

 `filterDefinition` is the actual definition of the filter.
 As mentioned above, the type is determined by the `type` attribute, and the instructions are placed in the filter definition.
 The `FilterDefinition` object itself is just an abstract class used as a point of inheritance for the filter definition classes.
 As you can see in the `FilterType` enum, we currently have 5 unique filter types, however Radio and Checkbox definitions are identical so we overload the class for both.

+`itemPanelSize` is the panel size, between 1 and 12, for the filter panel.
+This will override any value supplied by the search components `filterItemPanelSize` value.
+Defaults to `4`

 ### DateFilterDefinition